IDMNYU/IdeationPrototyping_LadyK/Midterm.md

 20% of your final grade

-### Due Week 7 to your Process site and in class that day
+### Due Week 9 to your Process site:

+Your current standing of the following:
+- Concept Map
+- Annotated Bibliography
+- Problem statement(s)
+- Timeline
+- Moodboard

 Choose a problem or an issue from the list below, or one you've come across and 1). investigate the issue more and 2) ideate on possibilities